Bridge House Barn Wedding Photography in Leicestershire

-Their Bridge House Barn Wedding was so simply amazing, down to earth, laid back day full of fun and laughter!
+Their Bridge House Barn Wedding venue is simply amazing, down-to-earth, laid-back day full of fun and laughter!
 Sam and Jake didn’t want to go with a formal conventional day with a standard three-course wedding breakfast and cutting the wedding cake.
 Instead of that, they had afternoon tea, pizzas, pancakes, limoncello shots (Jake comes from an Italian family), roasted marshmallows, and loads of lovely with their wedding guests.
 I really loved how they decorated Bridge house barn and replaced their standard table plan with a shot of limoncello on the entry for every one of their guests with a name and table number tag sitting on the top.
-What a great start to the wedding reception, especially if it’s a laid back wedding in a Tipi at Bridge house barn.
+What a great start to the wedding reception, especially if it’s a laid-back wedding in a Tipi at Bridge house barn.
 The whole day had a very relaxed feel almost like a big family party with people scattered all around the lovely surroundings of Bridge House Barn’s Tipi’s, celebrating Sam and Jake’s big day.
 My documentary wedding photography style allows me to get all those precious natural moments in a very uninvaded relaxed way.

 How do I approach wedding photography at Bridge House Barn?